RollerCoaster Tycoon 3: Subsequent lawsuits and Complete Edition

 While no resolution of the case has been publicly stated, Frontier announced the release of a self-published version of RollerCoaster Tycoon 3, named RollerCoaster Tycoon 3: Complete Edition.
 Like Platinum / Deluxe, this release includes both Soaked! and Wild! expansions.
 Additions included in the Complete Edition were to update the game to run on more modern computers, an adjustment in aspect ratios, and the removal of all references to the game's previous publisher - Atari.
 Alongside this updated computer version, a console port for the Nintendo Switch was also created.
 The Complete Edition was released on September 24, 2020, to Steam, Epic Games Store, and Nintendo eShop.
 In March 2024, Limited Run Games announced a physical version of the Switch release of RollerCoaster Tycoon 3: Complete Edition.
 On the Mac App Store, the version published by Aspyr Inc. was updated to the Complete Edition.

-On 15 March 2024, Frontier sold the publishing rights to the game back to Atari, Inc. for seven million dollars.
-In a trading update published by the London Stock Exchange on 2 April, it was reported that Frontier made $1.5 million a year from their sales of RollerCoaster Tycoon 3: Complete Edition on all platforms.
-This was confirmed by their parent Atari SA on 2 April.
-Anticipating the 25th anniversary of the RollerCoaster Tycoon series, Atari SA CEO Wade Rosen said "I am really pleased that we can unite this important and successful title in the series with the rest of the franchise".
+On March 15, 2024, Frontier sold the publishing rights to the game back to Atari, Inc.for $7 million.
+Frontier stated in a trading update that it receives approximately $1.5 million a year from their sales of RollerCoaster Tycoon 3: Complete Edition on all platforms.
+This was confirmed by their parent Atari SA on April 2.
+Anticipating the twenty-fifth anniversary of the RollerCoaster Tycoon series, Atari SA CEO Wade Rosen said, "I am really pleased that we can unite this important and successful title in the series with the rest of the franchise."

-On 18 February 2025, Atari and Frontier Developments announced that the Complete Edition would be released for the PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S consoles on 20 March.
+On February 18, 2025, Atari and Frontier Developments announced that the Complete Edition would be released for the PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S consoles on March 20.